estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Soome	0	root
+1	LOC	Kohtla	0	root

 2	OTHER	-	1	punct

-3	OTHER	Rootsi	1	parataxis
+3	OTHER	Järve	1	parataxis

 has_ner: True